 - Who had the right of way?

-- Who was speeding or driving recklessly?
+- Was anyone speeding or driving recklessly?

 - Was either driver under the influence of drugs or alcohol?

-- What conditions contributed to the accident?
+- Were there any road or weather conditions that contributed to the accident?

 At-Fault Parties in a T-Bone Accident